Let’s cut to the chase: what are high-protein foods for weight loss?

 But instead of just giving you lists of calories, vitamins, and minerals …

-I’d like to talk to you in terms of VALUE.
+I want to talk to you about VALUE.

-Value is always being spoken about here in San Jose, where I reside and work as an Overeating Disorder Coach.
+Value is always discussed here in San Jose, where I reside and work as an Overeating Disorder Coach.

 The value of food is not created equal.